kairosdb/metrics4j/README.md

 That's it.
 You may be wondering what your metric name will look like?
 Well that isn't up to you, it's up to whomever configures and runs your software.
 Both the interface name and the method name are available for formatting the metric name so it is a good idea to name them something appropriate.
+You can also annotate your methods with `@Help("good help text here")` to give your users clues as to what the metric is.

 ## Different ways to report metrics

+todo:

 Put values into a collector